 Acupuncture - did not help.
 Sorry, acupuncture.

-Supplements - I took Acetylcholine and some Chinese supplement I can't remember, for brain injury.
+Supplements - I took Acetylcholine, a brain remedy I cannot remember the name of, and some Chinese herb supplements.
 Also fish oils.
 I'm agnostic on the fish oils (although I still take them every day), but the other things did not help.

 Sleep Hygiene - as in going to bed and getting up at around the same time every day, and making sure I got 7-9 hrs/night.
 Helped a bit.